 We're creating more natural, efficient, and enjoyable cities by building native ecosystems on the roofs of commercial and residential buildings.
-These aren't your run of the mill green roofs; they're Native Roofs that replicate the biome your building is sitting on.
-They bring the same savings, aesthetic value, enjoyment and environmental benefits as green roofs while being easier to establish and maintain, and supporting one of the most endangered ecosystems in North America.
+These aren't your run of the mill green roofs; they're Native Roofs that replicate the grassland here before your property was.
+They bring the same savings, aesthetic value, enjoyment and environmental benefits as other green roofs while being easier to establish and maintain, and supporting an ecosystem under threat in North America.

 Green roofs are built up areas on a roof consisting of a drainage system, root membrane, growing medium and vegetation.
 Designs for green roofs can be simple as a layer of sedum and can be as complex as your imagination likes.